fand/console-tube/README.md

 $ node bin/www  #=> listen on localhost:3000 by default.
 ```

-load "console-tube.js" to your webpage.
+Load "console-tube.js" to your webpage.

 ```html
 <html>